SPADE: Spatial Transcriptomics and Pathology Alignment Using a Mixture of Data Experts for an Expressive Latent Space: Experiments and Results

 Unlike the other methods, TANGLE provides a direct slide-level vector representation, eliminating the need for patch-level aggregation.
 For TANGLE, we evaluated the model with linear probing on the slide-level features to assess its performance on downstream tasks.

-Alongside the baseline comparisons, we conducted an ablation study to compare methods for routing data experts (Section \ref{sec:slide_repr}).
-Additionally, we conducted an ablation study to experiment with different numbers of clusters in both the initial and second steps of clustering.
-Lastly, we implemented a version of SPADE with one-step K-means clustering to evaluate the effect of the additional clustering step on downstream performance (see \textbf{Supplementary Materials}).
+Alongside the baseline comparisons, we conducted an ablation study to evaluate different strategies for routing data experts (Sections \ref{sec:slide_repr}, \ref{sec:ablations}).
+We further examined the impact of varying the number of clusters in both stages of the two-step clustering procedure (Section \ref{sec:ablations}), as well as a simplified variant of SPADE using one-step K-means clustering to assess the contribution of the additional clustering step (see \ref{app:add_exps}).

-To thoroughly evaluate SPADE, we conducted a comparison with a single-expert model (SPADE-0) across subtyping, survival, and BCR prediction tasks (see \textbf{Supplementary Materials}).
+To thoroughly evaluate SPADE, we conducted a comparison with a single-expert model (SPADE-0) across subtyping, survival, and BCR prediction tasks (see \ref{app:add_exps_sexp}).

+In addition, we explored the effect of the underlying foundation model by replacing the UNI encoder with the Virchow2 foundation model \cite{zimmermann2024virchow2} within SPADE and compared its performance to both standard Virchow2 features and a single-expert version of SPADE trained under the same settings (see \ref{app:add_exps_virch}).